zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 Your testers are users too, so UX is important. :wink:

+:hand: EDIT (AUG 2019): A bunch of people have *EMAILED* me just to "well, actually" me about the restart bit in these screenshots.
+We are well aware of the Jake's Phoenix library but it is not applicable for this use case.
+Thank you, you can stop emailing me now.

 ### Inspect and Reset Preferences

 Last year, Woolworths have completely [removed single-use plastic bags](https://www.woolworthsgroup.com.au/page/media/Latest_News/single-use-plastic-shopping-bags-gone-for-good-at-woolworths) from all stores nationwide.
 To help with the transition to reusable bags, we built a feature into the app that allows users to enable bag reminders for their chosen store.
 We also included a "nudge" feature to assist with discovery -- the app would nudge you three times to set up your reminders, after which it assumes you do not want to set it up.